 \section{The $\phi\rightarrow NNh$ Decay Processes}

-The Feynman amplitudes for the last two diagrams in \figref{Feynman-diagram-for-decay} are zero.
-Using the Feynman rule in equation \eqref{feynruledecay2} and the traceless-ness condition in \eqref{conditiontraceless}, we get the Feynman amplitude for the $3$rd Feynman diagram
+In this section we will discuss how different Feynman diagrams in \figref{Feynman-diagram-for-decay} contribute to the total differential decay width in \eqref{diffdecaywidth}.
+To start with, let us discuss the fate of the last two diagrams in \figref{Feynman-diagram-for-decay}.
+Using the Feynman rule in \eqref{feynruledecay2} and the traceless-ness condition in \eqref{conditiontraceless}, we get the Feynman amplitude for the $3$rd Feynman diagram as

 For the last Feynman diagram, the Feynman amplitude is given by